 - Data Access Security: Maintaining remote and physical access control lists and chain of custody logging to ensure every time the data is accessed, it’s by an authorized and documented individual.

-- Data Integrity Security: This generally takes on the form of action logging, in addition to chain of custody logging.
+- Data Integrity Security: This generally takes on the form of action logging, in addition to the chain of custody logging.
 Any form of action done to the data must be documented and logged.

 - Data Breach Reporting: Anytime there is a breach of HIPAA policies, the breach and potential impact of the breach must be documented, logged and reported immediately.